xtclang/xvm/README.md

 git push -f # if needed
 ```

+##### Do not be afraid to mess around in your local branch

 You should feel free to commit and push as much as you want in your local branch, if
 your workflow so requires.
 However, before submitting the finished branch as a pull
-request, do an interactive rebase and replace "pick" with "fixup" to merge any
+request, please do an interactive rebase and collapse any broken commits that don't
-temporary commits with their predecessor.
+build, or any small commits that just fix typos and things of a similar nature.

-* It is considered bad form to submit a pull request where there are unncessary
+* _It is considered bad form to submit a pull request where there are unnecessary
-  or intermediate commits, with vague descriptions.
+  or intermediate commits, with vague descriptions._

-* It is considered bad form to submit a pull request where there are commits, which
+* _It is considered bad form to submit a pull request where there are commits, which
-  do not build and test cleanly.
-This is important, because it enables things like
+  do not build and test cleanly._ This is important, because it enables things like
   automating git bisection to narrow down commits that may have introduced bugs,
   and it has various other benefits.
 The ideal state for master, should be that
   you can check it out at any change in its commit history, and that it will build
   and test clean on that head.

-Most pull requests are small in scope, should and contain only one commit, when
+Most pull requests are small in scope, and should contain only one commit, when
 they are put up for review.
 If there are distinct unrelated commits, that both contribute
 to solving the issue you are working on, it's naturally fine to not squash those together,
 as it's easier to read and shows clear separation of concerns.

-If you need to get rid of temporary, broken, or unbuildable commits in your branch,
+If you need to get rid of temporary, broken, or non-buildable commits in your branch,
 do an interactive rebase before you submit it for review.
 You can execute:

 ```